Applying for a loan as a self-employed professional

 Borrowing money from family or friends

 Your family and friends are close to you and support you.
 Sometimes with money.
-Perhaps you need money temporarily as a bridging loan or for a longer period of time if you are going to invest more money in company assets.
 If you borrow money from family or friends for your business, it is a business loan.
-So, address it as business.
-Put the agreements on paper and pay interest and repayment.
-That is how you keep the relationship good.
+So, treat it as business.
+Put the agreements on paper and pay interest and repayments.
+That is how you keep your relationships with friends and family good.

 Supplier credit

 Do you need a laptop or phone?
-The supplier can often give you a credit.
-Buying on instalment costs extra money.
+The supplier can often give you credit.
 When purchasing a smartphone, for example, the supplier combines the instalment with the subscription in the monthly amount.
+Buying in instalments costs extra.

 Microcredit